dgraph-io/dgraph/wiki/content/get-started/index.md

 ## Step 5: Run some queries

-{{% notice "tip" %}} From v0.7.3 ,a user interface is available at [`http://localhost:8080`](http://localhost:8080) from the browser to run mutations and visualise  results from the queries.{{% /notice %}}
+{{% notice "tip" %}} From v0.7.3, a user interface is available at [`http://localhost:8080`](http://localhost:8080) from the browser to run mutations and visualise  results from the queries.{{% /notice %}}

 ### Movies by Steven Spielberg

-Let's now find all the entities named "Steven Spielberg," and the movies directed by them.
+Let's now find all the entities named "Steven Spielberg" and the movies directed by them.
 ```
 curl localhost:8080/query -XPOST -d '{
   director(func:allofterms(name, "steven spielberg")) {